HCBrooks-lab/nola_occ_lic25/README.md

 ![Business Start Trends](business_starts_trend.png)

-- To provide geopgraphic context, and interactive map was added using 'folium' showing the density of businesses across New Orleans.
+- To provide geographic context, and interactive map was added using 'folium' showing the density of businesses across New Orleans.
 Each dot on the map represents a business, and clusters highlight areas of activity.
-This visualization helps identify commerical zones and areas with potential saturation or opportunity.
+This visualization helps identify commercial zones and areas with potential saturation or opportunity.

 ![View the Interactive Business Density Map](business_map.png)